header.GIF (7226 bytes)

 Videographer Jeannette Scott at 2004 Arthur Awards

-There are a lot of organizations who are currently planning significant cultural/community events that they would love captured on video for years to cherish, but do not do so because they do not have that expense in their budget.
+Many organizations have significant cultural/community events that they would love captured on video, but do not do so because they do not have that expense in their budget.
 As a result, they get a student, or a friend, relative or parent, to do the recording.
 The recording is then very unprofessional.
 The sound is bad, the colors are off, the camera is shaky, etc.

-If you are looking for somebody who does quality videotaping and editing at a very affordable rate, look no further!
+If you are looking for quality videotaping and editing at a very affordable rate, look no further!

 About the Videotaping...
 One of my skilled videographers; Chase Bowman

-I use quality high quality, professional cameras that are extremely portable and moveable.
-I also use two cameras: one capturing wide shots, and another going in for specific close ups.
+I use high quality, professional cameras that are extremely portable and moveable.
+I always use at least two cameras: one capturing wide shots, and another going in for specific close ups.

-In addition to the camera quality, I have years of videography experience, so you do not have to worry about camera positioning, color composition, low lighting, shaky cameras, out of focus, etc. I know how to solve all of these problems.
+In addition to the camera quality, I have years of videography experience, so you do not have to worry about ideal camera location, color composition, low lighting, shaky cameras, out of focus, etc. I know how to prevent all of these problems.

 back to top